-The internal borrowing position represents the level to which reserves, and balances have temporarily been used to support borrowing positions and therefore the reserves will not be backed by cash in the bank.
+The internal borrowing position represents the level to which reserves have temporarily been used to support funding of the capital programme.

 Internal borrowing as a percentage of the Council's underlying borrowing requirement reflects the Council's exposure to interest rate movements and the element of borrowing that is being undertaken at variable rates (i.e. rates equivalent to the lost interest on investment income).